node-ecstatic/node-ecstatic/CONTRIBUTING.md

 ## Code Style

-Ecstatic lints using a number of modifications on top of airbnb.
+Extatic lints using a number of modifications on top of airbnb.
 If you think "airbnb except it doesn't need to be transpiled for targeted platforms" you're pretty close.